Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 - Grilled Asian Chicken

-- Broccoli Beef with veggie focused side dishes
+- Broccoli Beef

 Top fried chicken options for people with diabetes

-1. KFC options
+1. KFC

-- Grilled Chicken Sandwich
+- Grilled Chicken Sandwich meal

 - Grilled Nuggets

-- Market Salad with grilled chicken or chicken strips (the nuggets are quite high in sodium)
+- Market Salad with grilled chicken filet

 And if you want one of their dipping sauces, the Honey Roasted BBQ sauce would be your best choice.

-Top pizza options for people with diabetes
+Top fast food pizza options for people with diabetes

-1. Pizza Hut options
+1. Pizza Hut

-The Thin ‘N Crispy crust or hand tossed crust are your best options at Pizza Hut.
-Make sure to focus on veggies for toppings.
-And if you need to dose medication or insulin based on how many carbohydrates you eat, make sure to check their website for nutrition info.
-One slice of a large pizza has a different amount of carbohydrate than one slice of a medium pizza.
+- And if you need to dose medication or insulin based on how many carbohydrates you eat, make sure to check their website for nutrition info.
+One slice of a large pizza has a different amount of carbohydrate than one slice of a medium pizza (29g v 22g carbohydrate respectively).

-2. Papa John’s options
+2. Papa John’s

-3. Dominos options
+3. Dominos

-If you’re really craving a traditional pizza, Domino’s is probably your best option.
-Choose a 6in personal hand tossed pizza with your choice of lower sodium toppings like fresh veggies and peppers.
-(Half of an extra-small hand tossed pizza would be equivalent as well.)
-And if you prefer thin crust, a small 10inch crust with cheese and veggies is only 30g carb for half of a pizza!
+- If you’re craving a traditional pizza, Domino’s is probably your best option.
+Choose a hand-tossed pizza with your choice of lower-sodium toppings like fresh veggies and peppers.
+Half of a small 8-inch tossed pizza has 42g of carbohydrates.

-Top sandwich and burger options for people with diabetes
+Top sandwich options for people with diabetes

 1. Subway